shaktilucifer/react-recipeBox/README.md

 npm run dev
 ```

-The app should be served at `localhost:8080`
+The app will run at `localhost:8080`